 Importantly, as of March 31, the Baker Administration has issued new guidance for REALTORS® during the COVID-19 State of Emergency.
 Residential and commercial real estate has been deemed an essential business, which means real estate brokerage brick and mortar offices can be open to the public.
 However, it is strongly recommended that offices remain closed to protect the health and safety of agents and brokers, employees, and the public.
 Additionally, the following guidance is intended to help clarify which real estate activities may continue virtually or under parameters set forth below.

 Showings and open houses are permitted, but are subject to Governor Baker’s order limiting gatherings to ten or fewer people.
+However, be mindful that some communities have issued orders or guidelines prohibiting showings and/or open houses, and these measures must be adhered to as they supersede Gov. Baker’s order.
 If open houses are held, they must be limited to ten people at a time and social distancing must be enforced.
 Additionally, the Massachusetts Association of REALTORS® recommends the use of hand sanitizer and thorough and frequent cleanings.
 Notably, although allowed, REALTORS® are strongly encouraged NOT to host open houses in order to help prevent the spread of COVID-19.
+For additional guidance please review the NAR FAQ on Open Houses During COVID-19 and Property Showing Guidance for RE Brokerages During Re-Opening

 Real estate closings may continue, with social distancing for any in-person transactions.